(*this is actually a genuine Russian saying, but we will come back to it later)

 International Women’s Initiative News Writer

-The new law has been championed by Russian conservatives in a campaign that was supported by MP Yelena Mizulina, who has said that no-one should be branded a criminal for ‘a slap.’
-Speaking out in defence of the amendment, Mizulina said: “In the traditional family culture in Russia, parent-child relationships are built on the authority of the parents’ power.
+The new law has been championed by Russian conservatives in a campaign that was supported by MP Yelena Mizulina, who has said that no one should be branded a criminal for ‘a slap.’
+Speaking out in defense of the amendment, Mizulina said: “In the traditional family culture in Russia, parent-child relationships are built on the authority of the parents’ power.
 The laws should support that family tradition.”

 Russian government statistics show that around 40% of violent crime occurs within the family, with up to 36,000 women attacked by their partners each day, and around 26,000 children at the hands of their parents.
 Unofficial estimates suggest that violence may affect up to one in four families, with a staggering 14,000 women dying each year as a result.

-“If he loves you, he will beat you” says the well-known Russian proverb.
+“If he loves you, he will beat you,” says the well-known Russian proverb.
 This makes no sense at all because in fact love and beating can never go together.
-And to the many of us who have found ourselves trapped in an unbearable situation, and who know what it means to live in fear wherever we are in the world, how likely is it that the abuse will not recur within the year?
-Well, unfortunately it is highly likely that it will.
-Beating, slapping or any other assault that is done with the intention to harm, silence or assert power and authority over another has nothing to do with love.
-It is simply abuse.
+And to the many of us who have found ourselves trapped in an unbearable situation, and who knows what it means to live in fear wherever we are in the world, how likely is it that the abuse will not recur within the year?
+Well, unfortunately, it is highly likely that it will.
+Beating, slapping, or any other assault that is done with the intention to harm, silence, or assert power and authority over another has nothing to do with love.
+It is simply abused.
 And it seems to be an abuse that, despite coming under fire from the international community, Russia will continue to condone.